-(o) Distributions to Unitholders
+(I) Distributions to Unitholders

-Distributions are presented in the Statement of Comprehensive Income as finance costs attributable to unitholders.
-The amendment of the Scheme's Constitution removes the Responsible Entity's contractual obligation to distribute trust income to unitholders.
+Distributions are presented in the Statement of Changes in Net Assets Attributable to Unitholders - Equity.
+The Scheme's Constitution has no contractual obligation for the responsible entities to distribute trust income to unitholders.

-(p) Foreign Currency Transactions
+(m) Foreign Currency Transactions